Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 What qualifies ME to write about all this?

 First, I'm French.
-I was born in Paris (even though I didn't stay long).
+I was born in Paris (even though I didn't grow up there).
 My mother was French.
 And so on, back into (pre)history.

 Second, I live here.
 I don't drop by for a few weeks every year (nothing wrong with that, by the way – I just don't think you can write as in-depth if you don't actually live here).
 I'm here full-time, roaming around the countryside, paying my taxes, grumbling at the strikes, and stuffing myself with pastries.